 1. Abstract, L 31-32 and 34: please indicate how soil compaction level was affected.

+To do this and clarify results, in both sentences located here, “...affected compaction” was changed to “lowered soil strength…”, communicating a direction of change.

 2. Introduction L 50-56: the sentence "Single…" is too long.
 Suggest split it into smaller sentences.

-“magnesium.
+To do this and improve this sentence, it was split into two – “...magnesium, which overall…” was changed to “magnesium.
 These tradeoffs of single management strategies in turn…”, plus a few more minor changes to it.

 3. Results, L 242-253: significantly different depths to hard pan (based on critical penetration resistance 2 MPa) in tractor-till and no-till plots is compared without consideration of soil water content that can be different.
 This should be explained.

+We added wording considering the potential effects of soil moisture in explaining treatment effects in this case as a response to optional comment field B above.

 3. L 255: define the meaning "H".

+To add this definition, the sentence here was changed to “...estimated with eta2, a measure of the proportion of variance in the dependent variable explained by the independent variable using the test statistic and group replication values, (Tomczak and Tomczak, 2014), and furthermore raw median differences were estimated at finer pairwise levels.”

 Overall evaluation: for the reasons stated above, the manuscript needs thorough revision.